 Telling all members of your care team if you have any allergies

 How do I prepare for my aortic aneurysm repair?

-- Taking or stopping medications exactly as directed.
-For an aortic aneurysm repair, this may include not taking aspirin, ibuprofen (Advil, Motrin), and blood thinners.
-You may also be instructed to take a laxative to clean out your bowel the day before surgery.
+Taking or stopping medications exactly as directed.
+This may include not taking aspirin, ibuprofen (Advil, Motrin), and blood thinners.
+You may also be instructed to take a laxative to clean out your bowels the day before surgery.

 Questions to ask your doctor

 Facing surgery can be stressful.
 It is common for patients to forget some of their questions during a doctor’s office visit.
 You may also think of other questions after your appointment.
 Contact your doctor with concerns and questions before surgery and between appointments.